The 25 Best Restaurants in Stellenbosch

 Manor Kitchen at Lanzerac

-Good to know For casual daytime meals, platters and gourmet sandwiches and milkshakes, there’s the Tasting Room and Deli or the atmospheric Taphuis for sharing plates and classy pub grub.
+Good to know For casual daytime meals, platters and gourmet sandwiches and milkshakes, there’s the Tasting Room and Deli, or the atmospheric Taphuis for sharing plates and classy pub grub.
 Both have kids’ menus (build-your-own-pizza at the Deli).

 Opening times Daily, 6pm – 10pm